 What am I dodging?

-So what you're basically what you're saying by your inability to answer this question, like your daughter's inability to answer your questions, is that you will not give up your phone for family time.
+So, basically, what you're saying by your inability to answer this question, like your daughter's inability to answer your questions, is that you will not give up your phone for family time.

-No, what I'm saying is I work in the news business.
+No, what I'm saying is, I work in the news business.

-So one hour 90 minutes business.
+So, one hour business.

 Listen, if I don't have my phone and it hits the fan, I've got my work calling me to get into work.

-I've got I for my job, it's like a doctor.
+For my job, it's like a doctor.

-I'm on call 24-7.
+I'm on call 24/7.

 No, you're not calling BS on this.